Sarue-Onishi Park – getting the best photos

 The old lumber pond, now behind a fence.

-There is even a clock tower in the lawn area.
+There is a clock tower in the lawn area.
 Tokyo Skytree is behind it, in the distance.
 But that, by itself, isn’t hugely interesting.
 For photographers, it has little appeal.

 Sarue-Onishi lacks great gardens or beautiful ponds.
 You need to go there in spring.
 When the trees bloom, the park comes alive.
 That is the season I would always choose to photograph this park.